overture-stack/website/markdown/documentation/dms/installation/configuration/prereq/buckets.md

 title: Setup Data Storage Buckets
 ---

-The [Score service](/documentation/score) manages data transfer to (upload) and from (download) cloud object storage.
-As such, Score requires two specific buckets to get setup in advance in your storage service.
-These buckets are supplied as inputs to the DMS interactive configuration questionnaire later on.
+[Score service](/documentation/score) manages data transfers to and from cloud object storage.
+Before using Score, you'll need to establish two specific storage buckets.
+These bucket details will be required during the DMS interactive configuration questionnaire.

-Score requires two buckets to be setup in your storage:

-1. A bucket to store object data

-2. A bucket to store and maintain state information

-If you plan to use the free [MinIo](https://min.io/) service packaged with the DMS, then these buckets will be created by default for you.
+To set up your storage buckets, follow the steps below:

-However, if you plan to use an external service such as [Amazon S3](https://aws.amazon.com/s3/), [Microsoft Azure Storage](https://azure.microsoft.com/en-ca/services/storage/), or [OpenStack](https://www.openstack.org/) with [Ceph](https://ceph.io/), you must ensure the buckets are created in your service as follows:
+1. **Choose a Storage Service:** Decide if you want to use the included [MinIo](https://min.io/) service with DMS or an external provider like [Amazon S3](https://aws.amazon.com/s3/), [Microsoft Azure Storage](https://azure.microsoft.com/en-ca/services/storage/), or [OpenStack](https://www.openstack.org/) in conjunction with [Ceph](https://ceph.io/).

-1. Create an object bucket and a state bucket and remember both their IDs, as they will be required as input during DMS configuration.
+   - If using MinIo, the required buckets will be automatically created.
+   - For external services, continue with the following steps.

+2. **Create Buckets:** Manually set up an `object bucket` and a `state bucket` in your chosen storage service.
+Ensure you note down the IDs of both buckets for DMS configuration.

-2. For certain storage services, a `/data` sub-folder must be created in advance in each bucket.
-Please check with your service provider's configuration requirements.
-Currently, Openstack with Ceph requires this sub-folder when used by Score, while Amazon and MinIo do not.
+3. **Setup `/data` Sub-folder (if required):** Depending on the provider, you may need to create a `/data` sub-folder in each bucket.
+OpenStack users working with Ceph must do this, while Amazon and MinIo users can skip this step.

-3. Make sure to note the **URL**, **access key**, and **secret key** used to access your external service, as these are also required as input during DMS configuration.  **Keep these values safe and secure**.
+4. **Record Essential Credentials:** Write down the **URL**, **access key**, and **secret key** for your storage service.
+You will need these during DMS configuration.
+Ensure these details are kept confidential and secure.

-4. If specifically using Amazon S3, makes ure to note the geographic **Region** where you have configured your buckets to be stored, as this is also required as an input during DMS configuration.
+5. **Amazon S3 Specifics:** If you're an Amazon S3 user, also note the **Region** where your buckets reside.
+This information will be prompted for during DMS configuration.

-If assistance is required, please consult your IT department if you are part of an institution, or contact support with your specific storage provider.
+Should you need further assistance, consider reaching out to your organization's IT department or the support team of your chosen storage service provider.